Nytreon/UnloadedUtils/README.md

 ## Unloaded Utils
 ## Made by Nytreon
-**Unloaded Utils** is a powerful JavaScript utility library for the Minecraft Bedrock Script API (`@minecraft/server`).
+**Unloaded Utils** Interacts with unloaded chunks using Bedrock engine primitives and abstracts them for the Minecraft Bedrock Script API (`@minecraft/server`).
 It bypasses engine limitations by allowing developers to get, set, fill, clone blocks, and spawn entities in unloaded chunks without throwing errors or breaking the game state.

 Using a combination of tricks this utility makes the impossible possible in Bedrock scripting.